jordanmpalmer/Ramshorn5e/9. Misc/PHB/Introduction.md

 ### The D20

 Does an adventurer’s sword swing hurt a dragon or just bounce off its iron-hard scales?
 Will the ogre believe an outrageous bluff?
 Can a character swim across a raging river?
-Can a character avoid the main blast of a [[fireball]], or does he or she take full damage from the blaze?
+Can a character avoid the main blast of a [[Fireball]], or does he or she take full damage from the blaze?
 In cases where the outcome of an action is uncertain, the Dungeons & Dragons game relies on rolls of a 20-sided die, a d20, to determine success or failure.

 Every character and monster in the game has capabilities defined by six [[ability scores]].
 The abilities are Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma, and they typically range from 3 to 18 for most adventurers.
 (Monsters might have scores as low as 1 or as high as 30.)
 These ability scores, and the **ability modifiers** derived from them, are the basis for almost every d20 roll that a player makes on a character’s or monster’s behalf.